amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/API Reference/Expenses API.md

 - Amount must be a positive number
 - Title must not be empty
 - User must be authenticated
+- Categories and "for" values are automatically added to user's dictionary if they don't exist

 **Error Responses**
 - `400 Bad Request`: Invalid input (e.g., negative amount)